How can we afford this?

 It is amazing to see where the bulk of the money really goes once you start tracking every penny!
 By tracking our expenditures we noticed just how much money we were wasting at coffee shops.
 To track our spending I use Mint.com (it does all the work for me and is safe to use on questionable wifi connections).
 I bring all of our accounts into one place and can easily analyze our spending with handy graphs.
 Then I use the graphs to show our readers our monthly cost of cruising.

 We use credit cards for everything and then pay them off monthly and collect the cash-back and travel points.
-Before we started all the big spending to outfit the boat we got a new credit card that refunds all fees, charges no foreign transaction fees, gives us lots of airline cash (not those points that limit when/where you can fly!), and has excellent fraud protection.
-After four months cruising in Mexico we had to get a new card since someone else was charging to it!
+Before we started all the big spending to outfit the boat we got a new credit card that refunds all fees, charges no foreign transaction fees, gives us lots of travel cash (not those points that limit when/where you can fly!), and has excellent fraud protection.
+After four months cruising in Mexico we had to get a new card since someone else was charging to it.
 Make sure your credit card will send you a replacement card (with free shipping) anywhere in the world – not just to your home address.

 USING CREDIT CARDS OUTSIDE THE US